 Ice cream in a waffle cone?
-Not here.
-At chef Jason Santos’ New Orleans-inspired boîte, the chef keeps it offbeat with chewy and salty pretzel cones for house-made soft serves.
+Not at chef Jason Santos’ New Orleans-inspired boîte.
+Here, the chef keeps things offbeat with chewy and salty pretzel cones for house-made soft serves.
 It’s a perfect complement for rotating flavors like salted caramel, smoked cinnamon, and peach bourbon.

 160 Commonwealth Ave., Back Bay, Boston, 617-266-1122, buttermilkbourbon.com.